The symplectic geometry of closed equilateral random walks in 3-space: The (almost) toric symplectic structure on closed polygons. The (almost) toric symplectic structure on closed polygons

-\begin{proposition} At least $\nicefrac{3}{4}$ of the space $\pthreer$ of equilateral hexagons consists of unknots. \end{proposition}
+\begin{proposition} At least $\frac{1}{2}$ of the space $\widehat{\operatorname {Pol}}_3(6;\vec{1})$ of equilateral hexagons consists of unknots. \end{proposition}

-\begin{proof} Consider the triangulation of the hexagon given by joining vertices $1$, $3$, and $5$ by diagonals and its corresponding action-angle coordinates $\alpha : \mathcal{P} \cross T^3 \rightarrow \pthreer$.
-In \cite{Calvo:2001cp}, an impressively detailed analysis of hexagon space, Jorge Calvo defines a geometric\footnote{Interestingly, curl is independent from topological invariant given by the handedness of the trefoil, so there are actually four different types of equilateral hexagonal trefoils.} invariant of hexagons called the curl which is $0$ for unknots and $\pm 1$ for trefoils.
-In the proof of his Lemma 16, Calvo observes that any knotted equilateral hexagon with curl $+1$ has all three dihedral angles between $0$ and $\pi$.
+\begin{pf} There are several triangulations of the hexagon, but only two have a central triangle surrounded by 3 others: the triangulations $T_{135}$ given by joining vertices $1$--$3$--$5$ and $T_{246}$ given by joining vertices $2$--$4$--$6$.
+Each has a corresponding set of action-angle coordinates $\alpha\dvtx \mathcal{P} \times T^3 \rightarrow\widehat {\operatorname{Pol}}_3(6;\vec{1})$.
+In \cite{Calvo2001cp}, an impressively detailed analysis of hexagon space, Jorge Calvo defines a geometric\footnote{Interestingly, curl is independent from the topological invariant given by the handedness of the trefoil, so there are at least four different types of equilateral hexagonal trefoils.
+Calvo proves that curl and handedness together form a complete set of invariants for equilateral hexagonal trefoils; that is, there are only four types.} invariant of hexagons called the curl which is $0$ for unknots and $\pm1$ for trefoils.
+In the proof of his Lemma~16, Calvo observes that any knotted equilateral hexagon with curl ${+}1$ has all three dihedral angles between $0$ and $\pi$ in either $T_{135}$ or $T_{246}$.

 The rest of the proof is elementary, but we give all the steps here as this is the first of many such arguments below.
 Formally, the knot probability is the expected value of the characteristic function